BernardIgiri/Portfolio/README.md

 # Bernard Igiri's GitHub Portfolio

 Welcome to my project portfolio.
-I specialize in Rust, systems programming, cross-language interoperability, game engines, cryptography, and real-time systems.
+I’m a full-stack software engineer with over two decades of software development experience, building cutting-edge systems—from high-performance web apps and geospatial tools to secure platforms and developer-friendly frameworks.
+My work spans Rust, systems programming, web development, cloud infrastructure, and cross-language interoperability.
+For a detailed bio please visit my blog's about me page at: https://yequalscode.com/about-the-author

 Below you'll find selected personal and professional projects, grouped by technology with descriptions and links.

 ---